-There are lots and lots of ways that you can get involved with the work we do at the LGF.
-You can make a difference in your youth space, your communities and even in Greater Manchester.
+There are lots and lots of ways that you can get involved with the work we do at The LGF.
+You can make a difference in your youth space, your communities and even throughout Greater Manchester.

 Have you ever thought about volunteering?
 The benefits are endless!
-Volunteering commitment can range from 2 hours up to as many hours you can/are willing to give.
+Volunteering commitment can range from 2 hours a week up to as many hours you can or would like to give.

-Some of the benefits from volunteering from the LGF:
+Some of the benefits from volunteering with the LGF:

 - Increased confidence and self esteem

 - Gaining knowledge into how a LGB&T charity works

 - It looks great on your CV – employers, colleges and universities all look for people’s volunteering experience when looking through applicants.
 Having volunteering on your CV shows that you are a dedicated, caring and motivated individual and can increase your chances of getting a job!

 Volunteering opportunities at The LGF are vast!
 Ranging from admin & office support and maintenance right through to distribution and outreach, working in communities and at events all over the North West!
 If you are passionate about supporting LGB&T people and would like to get involved with some of the work that we do (or if you would like to start something yourself) then volunteering with us could be a brilliant opportunity for you!